merif-workshops/merif-workshops.github.io/index.md

 </div>
 </div></div>

 > MERIF is an NSF-funded forum for CISE Midscale Experimental Research Infrastructure Projects.
-We plan the first education workshop, a one-and-a-half day event featuring introductions to GENI, CloudLab, Chameleon, POWDER, COSMOS/ORBIT, and SmartCities/EdgeNet!
+We are planning the first education workshop, a one-and-a-half day event featuring introductions to GENI, CloudLab, Chameleon, POWDER, COSMOS/ORBIT, and SmartCities/EdgeNet!
 In addition, a series of hands-on tutorials on each testbed is planned.
 The workshop is geared toward educators who plan to introduce one or more of the testbeds in their courses on cloud computing, wireless, software-defined infrastructures, etc.

+*More information coming soon.*